Book – Freedom From the Known

 - Freedom has to be complete.
-We cannot seek freedom from pain and keep pleasure, as both are inseparable.
+We cannot seek independence from pain and keep pleasure, as both are inseparable.
 One follows the other.

-- Freedom is a state of mind – not freedom from something but a sense of freedom, a freedom to doubt and question everything and therefore, so intense, active, and vigorous that it throws away every form of dependence, slavery, conformity, and acceptance.
+- Freedom is a state of mind – not freedom from something but a sense of freedom to doubt and question everything.
+Therefore, it is so intense, active, and vigorous that it throws away every form of dependence, slavery, conformity, and acceptance.

-- Freedom can only come about naturally, not through wishing, wanting, longing.
+- Freedom can only come naturally, not through wishing, wanting, or longing.
 Nor will you find it by creating an image of what you think it is.
-To come upon it the mind has to learn to look at life, which is a vast movement, without the bondage of time, for freedom lies beyond the field of consciousness.
+To come upon it, the mind has to learn to look at life which is a vast movement without the bondage of time, for freedom lies beyond the field of consciousness.

 8) Solitude –

-- The kind of lives we live, we are seldom alone, even if when we are alone, we are surrounded by thoughts, memories of so many experiences.
+- In the kind of lives we live, we are seldom alone; even when we are alone, we are surrounded by thoughts and memories of so many experiences.

-- It is only when we give complete attention to a problem and solve it immediately – never carrying it over to the next day, the next minute – that there is solitude.
+- Only when we give complete attention to a problem and solve it immediately – never carrying it over to the next day, the next minute – is there solitude.

 9) Meditation –

-- Meditation is to be aware of every thought and of every feeling, never to say it is right or wrong but just to watch it and move with it.
-In that watching, you begin to understand the whole movement of thought and feeling.
+- Meditation is to be aware of every thought and feeling, never to say right or wrong, but to watch and move.
+In that watching, you understand the whole movement of thought and feeling.
 And out of this awareness comes silence.

-- Meditation is one of the greatest arts in life – perhaps the greatest, and one cannot possibly learn it from anybody, that is the beauty of it.
-It has no technique and therefore no authority.
+- Meditation is one of the most outstanding arts in life – perhaps the greatest, and one cannot possibly learn it from anybody; that is the beauty of it.
+It has no technique and, therefore, no authority.

-- When you learn about yourself, watch yourself, watch the way you walk, how you eat, what you say, the gossip, the hate, the jealousy – if you are aware of all that in yourself, without any choice, that is part of meditation.
+- When you learn about yourself, watch how you walk, how you eat, what you say, the gossip, the hate, the jealousy – if you are aware of all that in yourself, without any choice, that is part of meditation.

 10) Awareness of Self –

-- As we become aware of ourselves, it is possible for us to bring about a revolution not only in our outward relationships but in the whole field of our thinking, feeling, acting, and reacting.
+- As we become aware of ourselves, we can bring about a revolution not only in our outward relationships but also in our thinking, feeling, acting, and reacting.

-- After all, any movement which is worthwhile, any action which has any deep significance, must begin within each one of us.
+- After all, any worthwhile movement, any action with any deep significance, must begin within each of us.

 - In the religious mind, there is that state of silence that is not produced by thought but is the outcome of awareness.

-As you finish reading this book, you will come out with a different perspective and it will deepen your search of self, and help you look within, rather than seeking outside.
+As you finish reading this book, you will come up with a different perspective, and it will deepen your search for yourself and help you look within rather than outside.